-I am a PhD student within the UCL department of Geography, specialising in relationships between submarine mass movements and climate change, a project I aim to complete in early 2012.
-A part-time student, I also work as a freelance marine geophysicist (I have expertise in Side-scan sonar, 2-D seismics, video data, CAD and GIS).
+I have recently completeed my PhD thesis within the UCL department of Geography, having completed my PhD thesis (investigating the morphology and timing of submarine mass movement on the northwest British continental margin.
+I also work as a freelance marine geophysicist (I have expertise in Side-scan sonar, 2-D seismics, video data, GIS and CAD).

-Additionally, over the last two years I have been conducting work into geohazard (including tsunami, earthquake, submarine slope failure and storm) risks for the reinsurance industry, with projects investigating risk to airports and offshore infrastructure.
+Additionally, over the last few years I have been conducting work into geohazard (including tsunami, earthquake, submarine slope failure and storm) risks for the reinsurance industry, with projects investigating risk to airports and offshore infrastructure.

 My CV may be downloaded here: Link to CV pdf

 UCL Department of Geography

 University College London